pingshunhuangalex/rime-keydo/README.md

 - Update Rime: right-click the input method icon at the bottom-right of the screen and hit `Check for updates`

-- [All your user configs will be lost after the Rime XKJD update] Backup your git configs in the hidden folder (`C:\Users\%USERNAME%\AppData\Roaming\Rime\.git`)
+- [All your user configs will be lost after the Rime XKJD update] Backup the entire user configs folder including git configs (`C:\Users\%USERNAME%\AppData\Roaming\Rime`)

 - Update Rime XKJD: go to the installation tools folder and run the update script (`D:\Rime XKJD\Rime_JD\Tools\SystemTools\WindowsTools\update.bat`), or just re-intialise everything using the start script (`D:\Rime XKJD\start.bat`)

 - Right-click the input method icon at the bottom-right of the screen and hit `Quit`, so the Rime service is shut down before restoring your customisation

+- Duplicate the entire user configs folder without git configs (`C:\Users\%USERNAME%\AppData\Roaming\Rime`) so changes from the official repo can be isolated

+- Revert the entire user configs folder including git configs (`C:\Users\%USERNAME%\AppData\Roaming\Rime`) to restore all the customisation

-- Revert git configs in the hidden folder to the ones pointing to this repo (so you can see what's been changed after the update)
+- Merge the duplicated folder with changes from the official repo into the user config folder (so you can see what's been changed after the update)

-- Review all changes carefully to ensure your customisaion is restored while updates on Rime XKJD (input methods and dictionaries) remain effective
+- Review all changes carefully to ensure all conflicts are resolved between your customisaion and changes from the official repo

 - Restart your OS to bring back the Rime service